madhuu11/Email-Automation/README.md

-# Birthday Email Automation System
+# Email Automation System

-A Spring Boot application that automatically sends personalized birthday emails to users on their special day.
+A Spring Boot application that automatically sends personalized emails to users on their special day.
 This system uses scheduled tasks to check for birthdays daily and sends customized email greetings.

 ## Features